Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 # Use Direct Upload with continuous integration

-Cloudflare Pages now supports directly uploading pre-built assets, allowing you to use custom build steps for your applications and deploy to Pages with [Wrangler](/workers/cli-wrangler/).
+Cloudflare Pages now supports directly uploading prebuilt assets, allowing you to use custom build steps for your applications and deploy to Pages with [Wrangler](/workers/cli-wrangler/).

 ## Deploying with Wrangler